chasemcdo/mie429-capstone/README.md

 uvicorn app.main:app --reload
 ```

-Interact with the application at http://localhost:8000
+Interact with the application at http://localhost:8000/{path}

+## Documentation
+FastAPI provides an interactive documentation page at http://localhost:8000/docs

 ## Testing

-There is a test suite setup using Pytest.
+There is a test suite setup using [Pytest](https://docs.pytest.org).
 To run the tests, run the following command:

 ```bash
 pytest